U.S. Supreme Court to Hear NCAA Athlete Pay Limits Case

 In what will be a historic case for American sports law and the college sports industry, the United States Supreme Court announced on Wednesday that it has granted certiorari in two companion cases, NCAA v.
 Shawne Alston et al. and AAC v.
 Shawne Alston et al. The Court didn’t indicate how the nine justices voted, but the granting of cert requires at least four justices voting in favor.
 Such granting is also rare: In a typical year, only between 1% and 2% of petitions gain the green light.

 Although it’s unclear how the Court will rule (particularly since oral arguments—where the justices often signal their views—haven’t yet occurred), the decision to grant cert is likely encouraging news for the NCAA and its legal team.
-At least four justices believe the case’s current status ought to be reviewed.
-The current status favors the grant-in-aid class action led by former West Virginia football player Shawne Alston and former Cal basketball player Justine Hartman.
+At least four justices believe the case’s current status, which favors the grant-in-aid class action led by former West Virginia football player Shawne Alston and former Cal basketball player Justine Hartman, ought to be reviewed.

 “We are pleased the U.S. Supreme Court will review the NCAA’s right to provide student-athletes with the educational benefits they need to succeed in school and beyond,” NCAA chief legal officer Donald Remy said in a statement.
 “The NCAA and its members continue to believe that college campuses should be able to improve the student-athlete experience without facing never-ending litigation regarding these changes.”